Recreation at Biidaasige Park

 Self-Guided Tours

-Interpretive signage will be available in fall 2025.
+Interpretive signage will be available in 2026.

 Interpretive signage highlights the Port Lands’ history, the park’s construction, its unique physical, cultural and environmental features, and its Indigenous significance.